IFB-ElixirFr/sandboxbioscenarios/session01/step03.md

 Using a Bash shell, you will be able to write and execute Unix commands.
 A Unix command is made of distinct parts: a **command name** and, if needed, **options** and **arguments**.

-The space character is mandatory to separate all these elements.
+The space character is mandatory to separate all these elements (command name, options and arguments).
 You may now understand why a space in a file or a directory name is a very bad idea within an Unix environment.

 Be very careful while writing your Unix commands: lowercases and uppercases are not the same!